HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_access_control.md

 To be able to create new root collections the Editor role or higher of the virtual resource DIGITAL ASSET MANAGEMENT is required.

-Also, note that if user has given a User/Editor role to any collection which is not created by him, that user can not modify access permissions of that collection.
+Also, note that if the user has given a User/Editor role to any collection which is not created by him, that user can not modify the access permissions of that collection.

 ![DAM Access Control Roles](../../../images/access_roles_dam.png)